Rugby Football Union (RFU for short) is a physical contact sport. The lively ball game is usually played outdoors on a grass pitch.

 Rugby Union Referees and Officials

 Competitive rules and regulations of rugby union say the game must have one referee and two touch judges (or assistant referees).
 There will be one touch judge positioned on each side of the field.

 The role of the referee is to keep time, make regulatory decisions throughout the game, and control order on the field.

-Two touch judges assist the referee with infringement decisions.
-They may notify the referee when players get called for being out of playing boundaries.
+Two touch judges assist the referee with rules' infringement decisions.
+They may notify the referee when players are 'called' for being out of playing boundaries.

-The team with the greater number of points at full time gets announced as the winner.
-It is possible for some games to end as a draw unless they are knockout competitions.
+The team that scores the greater number of points at full time shall be announced as the winner.
+Even so, it is possible for some games to end as a draw unless they are knockout competitions.